kamathsachin/project-python/README.md

 ## 18 - Turtle Race
 This project demonstrates objects state and instances.
 In this project we create 5 turtles of different color and take user input as a bit on which turtle will win.

-# 22 - Nato Phonetic Alphabet
+# 21 - Nato Phonetic Alphabet
 This project demonstrates use of list and dictionary comprehensions.
 It reads the user input and provides an output in Nato phonetic alphabet format.

+# 22 - Mile to Km Converter
+This project demonstrates creation of GUI components with Tkinter.
+As part of this project, the user entered miles is converted to kms.